konstantinoshaitas/PickleRickTrading/README.md

-# PickleRick Trading – Simple Triple EMA Backbone
+# PickleRick Trading

-This is a trimmed-down Python scaffold that mirrors the Triple EMA notebook (`Template-3EMA.ipynb`) without the notebook sprawl.
+This is a trimmed-down Python scaffold that mirrors the Triple EMA notebook (`Template-3EMA.ipynb`) workflow.
 Everything lives in a handful of modules so you can read, tweak, and extend the workflow quickly.

 ## Layout